Country Showdown

 The Country Showdown is an annual talent contest to find undiscovered country music singers across the United States.
-As many as 100,000 acts compete in the Country Showdown annually, which is considered to be the largest country music talent competition in the United States.
+It is also the oldest and biggest Country Music Talent Search.
+As many as 100,000 acts compete in the Country Showdown annually, making it the largest country music talent competition in the United States.

 The competition

 History and sponsorship

 The annual event was first started in 1982 and created by Paul Stanley of PS Promotions.
 At the time Wrangler sponsored the event.
 Wrangler served as sponsor from 1982 - 1986.
 After 1986 the Showdown switched sponsors to True Value.
 Various companies co-sponsored the event, including GMC, Dodge, Coca-Cola, and Jimmy Dean.
 True Value was active in the event sponsorship for 14 years, until in 2000, when Colgate became the event sponsor until 2011.